An event in C# is a mechanism that allows a class or an object to notify other classes or objects that something has occurred.

 Event Syntax

-To define an event, we first need to define a delegate type that specifies the signature of the method we want to respond to the event.
+To define an event, we first have to define a delegate type that specifies the signature of the method that we want to respond to the event.
 We call this function handler

 .

 On the other hand, we need to declare the event itself.
-This uses the delegate type we defined earlier, preceding it with the reserved word event
+This uses the delegate type we defined earlier, preceding the reserved word event

 .

 It seems a bit complicated and rigid, but it makes sense 😉.
-Later we will see that there is a simpler way to do it.
+Further down, we will see that there is an easier way to do it.
 But for now, it’s good to understand the basics.

 // definition of the function that will handle the event